szpotona/cloudify-migration/README.md

     -n
         Usage: -n max_number_of_attempts
-        This flag is used to specify maximum number of attempts of single task during agent migration.
+        This flag is used to specify the maximum number of attempts of a single task during agent migration.
 Check `migrate_agents.sh` description for more details.

     old_cli_virtenv_dir